 Candidates who are receiving full or partial financial sponsorship from their employers should report this information on their application forms.
 In addition, applicants may set up third-party billing on their student accounts so their company sponsors can be billed directly for full or partial tuition payments.

-Does the Office of Executive Education provide scholarships for degree program students?
+Does Admissions provide scholarships for degree program students?

 Each program offers scholarship opportunities based on eligibility.
 Applicants are automatically considered for scholarships.
 Self-sponsored applicants are encouraged to include a scholarship essay with their applications.
 Applicants are notified of scholarship awards upon admission to the program.

 Is financial aid available for degree program students?